ArhanChaudhary/qter/README.md

 ...
 ```

-The `Puzzles` declaration specifies the types of twisty puzzles used, it being just the Rubik's cube in this case.
-The instructions indicate performing the moves U' R2 L D' on the Rubik's cube, given in [standard move notation](https://jperm.net/3x3/moves).
-You must begin with all specified puzzles solved at any angle before following the instructions.
+The `Puzzles` declaration specifies the types of twisty puzzles used.
+In this example, it is declaring that you must start with a 3x3x3 cube, and giving it the name "A".
+The name is is unimportant in this example, but becomes important when operating on multiple cubes.
+The instructions indicate that you must performa the moves U' R2 L D' on the Rubik's cube, given in [standard move notation](https://jperm.net/3x3/moves).
+You must begin with all specified puzzles solved before following the instructions.

-The Q file format also permits special instructions that involve the used twisty puzzle but require additional logic.
+The Q file format also includes special instructions that involve the twisty puzzle but require additional logic.
 These logical instructions were designed to be simple enough for humans to understand and perform.

 ### Logical instructions